Trash Receptacle & Beautification Grant Opportunities

 • Photographs of each receptacle with signs attached must be submitted with the final report.

-• Applicant must register for, conduct, and submit a report for a KLB Love the Boot Week event – April 20-28, 2024.
+• Applicant must register for, conduct, and submit a report for a KLB Love the Boot Week event – tentatively scheduled during Earth Week, April 2025.

 • When a KLB Affiliate is seated in local government, only one application should be submitted.
 The application may be submitted by either the governmental entity or the Affiliate, but not both.